hindosharj-bit/boca-food-hubspot-integration/README.md

+# IMPORTANT: Integration with Your Existing Boca Food Site

+**⚠️ CRITICAL NOTICE**: This repository contains HubSpot integration utilities.
+To use this with your existing Boca Food Next.js site:

+1. **Keep your existing site structure** - Do not replace your site
+2. **Copy integration files to YOUR project** - Follow the file structure below
+3. **Add environment variables** - Use your HubSpot token
+4. **Integrate API routes** - Add to your app/api/ directory
+5. **Update your checkout flow** - Connect existing form to HubSpot

+---

 # Boca Food - HubSpot Integration

 Complete HubSpot integration for Boca Food e-commerce site with product sync, checkout flow, and order management.